Decaying Sensitivity of the Zero Solution for a Class of Nonlinear Optimal Control Problems: Proof of the main result

 Moreover, by \eqref{eq:Q_R_bounds} we have that

 The combination of these inequalities yields the assertion after taking the square root.

 \end{pf}

-Note that the proof of Lemma~\ref{lemma:inipert} does not rely on the specific structure of the considered dynamics in \eqref{eq:sysi}; it only requires the matrix bounds in~\eqref{eq:Q_R_bounds} and the controllability condition in Assumption~\ref{asm:expstab}.
-The particular structure of the dynamics will, however, be needed in the following subsection.
+Note that the proof of Lemma~\ref{lemma:inipert} does not rely on the decoupled structure of the considered dynamics in \eqref{eq:sysi}; it only requires the matrix bounds in~\eqref{eq:Q_R_bounds} and the null-controllability condition in Assumption~\ref{asm:expstab}.
+The particular structure of the dynamics will be needed in the following subsection.